 The ruined main building of the Royal Natal National Park Hotel with its two stone chimneys.
 The low-eaves of the thatched roof seen in the photographs above of the Royal Visit have completely vanished, probably in a fire.
 (The Heritage Portal)

 Photograph of the main thatched part of the hotel showing the two tall chimneys and the low thatched roof, early 1970s.
 All of this thatch has now disappeared, probably due to fire.
-(James Strever)
+(Denis Strever)

 To allow the Royal Family to comfortably walk up along the Mahai River and view the Cascades rock pools during their visit in 1947 the Queen’s Causeway was built along the banks of the Mahai River, with a small arched bridge constructed at the end of the Queen's Causeway.
 The bridge still exists.
-(James Strever)
+(Denis Strever)

 The Royal Natal National Park Hotel